KevinPHX/CS333AES/README.md

 - asap_identification.py
     - Performs Argument Identification for the ASAP dataset.
 Writes outputs to CSVs in the stab/outputs/asap_set2 folder.
 - asap_relations_and_stances.py
     - Performs Relation Identification and Stance Recognition for the ASAP dataset.
-Writes outputs to the stab/outputs/asap_set2/relations and stab/outputs/asap_set2/stance folder.
+Writes outputs to the stab/outputs/asap_set2/relations and stab/outputs/asap_set2/stance folders.

 ### stab/assets
 The files in this folder contain the names of the essays in our training data, AAE test set, and the subset of ASAP essays that we are working with.